 - Cracking or clicking sound when the joint is bent

 - Pain that gets worse after an activity

-CAUSES – While the cause of the condition is still unknown, some research suggest that reactive arthritis is partly caused by a genetic predisposition, as approximately 75 percent of the individuals with reactive arthritis tested positive for the genetic marker HLA-B27.
+Causes – While the cause of the condition is still unknown, some research suggests that reactive arthritis is partly caused by a genetic predisposition, as approximately 75 per cent of the individuals with reactive arthritis tested positive for the genetic marker HLA-B27.
 In some cases, people develop symptoms of the condition after an intestinal infection with salmonella, shigella, campylobacter bacteria, and yersinia.

 - Inflammation of the eye